Chapter 7: The Thread Never Broke

 Many walk the broad way.
 Few find the narrow path.
 Jesus did not promise that most Christians would follow truth.
 He said few would find it.

-This isn't a defect.
-It's a prediction.
+This is a prediction, not a defect.
 The remnant was never promised numerical majority.
 Scripture describes them as those who "keep the commandments of God, and have the testimony of Jesus Christ" (Revelation 12:17), a specific group with specific characteristics, not a statistical majority.

 History confirms the pattern.
 The Waldensians hid in Alpine valleys while the Catholic Church ruled Europe.
 The Sabbatati survived in scattered pockets during centuries of papal dominance.
-The seventh-day Baptists existed as a minority within a Protestant minority.
+The Seventh-day Baptists existed as a minority within a Protestant minority.
 Throughout the centuries, someone held a thread.
-Never a rope thick enough to move nations, but a thread strong enough that hell's gates couldn't break it.
+It was never a rope thick enough to move nations, but it was a thread strong enough that hell’s gates couldn’t break it.
+(Travel through Sabbath history: Time Machine.)

 The majority followed the Catholic Church’s Sunday for 1,260 years.
 The majority burned the minority at the stake for keeping Saturday.
 The majority doesn’t determine truth; the Word does.
 And the Word never changed the Sabbath from the seventh day to the first, no matter how many councils declared it or how many centuries enforced it.

 Why trace this history?
-Because the truth didn't disappear.
+Because the truth didn’t disappear.
 It survived.
-Across centuries of persecution, through burnings and imprisonments and exiles, the people who preserved the seventh day paid with their lives.
+Across centuries of persecution, through burnings, imprisonments, and exiles, the people who preserved the seventh day paid with their lives.
 Their testimony matters because it proves God keeps His promises.
-The gates of hell didn't prevail.
+The gates of hell didn’t prevail.
 A remnant always survived.
-You're about to meet some of them.
+You’re about to meet some of them.

 The Apostolic Foundation (31–100 AD)

 The first Christians, all of them, kept the Sabbath.
-This isn't disputed.
-It's documented throughout Acts.
+Acts documents every detail.

 The Apostles Never Stopped